 The bright, clean light that LEDs create makes it much easier to use your kitchen.
-With low light halogen or incandescent bulbs, it is difficult to see what you are doing unless you are directly under or next to the light.
+Unless you are directly under halogen or incandescent bulbs, it is difficult to see what you are doing.

-LEDs provide all the light needed on countertops when they’re installed underneath upper wall cabinets.
+LEDs installed underneath upper cabinets provide all the light needed on countertops.
 This reduces shadows on the counter to almost nothing — a much better and safer way to chop carrots without chopping your fingers.

 Reason #2.
 Low Profile

-Another benefit of LED lights that makes them perfect for the kitchen is that they are low profile.
-In undercabinet areas, space is already limited so adding a traditional bulb fixture takes up valuable space.
-LED strip lights or rope lights tuck up under the cabinet frame.
+LED lights are low profile.
+In undercabinet areas, space is already limited, and a traditional bulb fixture will take more valuable space.
+Therefore, LED strip lights or rope lights are perfect; they tuck up under the cabinet frame.

 Reason #3.
 Energy Efficiency

 A better quality of light isn’t the only thing that makes LED lighting a smart choice for your kitchen.
-Their greater energy efficiency is another great reason you will want to go with LED lights.
+LED lights have a greater energy efficiency.

-LEDs used in residential applications that have earned the ENERGY STAR designation consume at least 75 percent less energy compared to incandescent lights.
+LEDs with the ENERGY STAR designation use at least 75 percent less energy than incandescent lights.

 Reason #4.
 Longer Life

-LEDs last for years.
+LEDs will work for years.
 If you don’t look forward to climbing a ladder to change the overhead lights in your kitchen, you should use LED lights because they have a longer working life.

 Reason #5.
 Colored LEDs Bring the Drama